ivandotv/dumba/README.md

 ## Quick Usage

-To use Dumba.js we need the create the `schema` object, which declares what fields exist and how will they be validated.
+To use the library we need the create the `schema` object, which declares what fields exist and what validation tests to use for every field.
+In the example below we are going to create a schema with only one field (`email`) and that field will have only one validation (there could be an array of validations), that will check if the field value is a valid email address.

 ```ts
 import { createField, createValidation } from 'dumba'